sailfishos-chum/qtwebengine/README.md

 be split into two parts accordingly.
 Patches also have to be applied while in the corresponding folder.
 See RPM SPEC for application of patches and add/remove new ones accordingly.

+On updates, also set Qt and Qt Webengine versions in SPEC file: at the top and in the corresponding `Version: ` tag